Yashp002/MeshOffice/README.md

 # MeshOffice — Cursor-first, Convex-backed Work OS

-**Short pitch (one line):** MeshOffice (MO) is an AI-run work operating system focused on *AI-orchestrated pods for scoped deliverables* — a Cursor-built frontend with Convex powering backend state and serverless functions.
+MeshOffice (MO) is an AI-run work operating system focused on *AI-orchestrated pods for scoped deliverables* — a Cursor-built frontend with Convex powering backend state and serverless functions.
 MO turns plain-English requests like “I need a product feature built in 2 weeks on $X” into an immutable work-graph, automatically assembles a pod, assigns tasks, routes work, validates deliverables, logs IP and audit trails, and exposes an enterprise-ready dashboard for procurement and HR.

 ---